giantswarm/linkerd-multicluster-app/README.md

 [![CircleCI](https://circleci.com/gh/giantswarm/linkerd2-multicluster-target-app.svg?style=shield)](https://circleci.com/gh/giantswarm/linkerd2-multicluster-target-app)

-Linkerd2 multicluster appallows configure the Linkerd components that enable multicluster setup for Giant Swarm clusters.
+Linkerd2 multicluster app allows to configure the Linkerd components that enable multicluster setup for Giant Swarm clusters.
 Based on the official linkerd2 helm charts with a few changes, required to deploy to Giant Swarm clusters.

 **Before you install this app, please review this document from start to finish!**